SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/manage-folders.md

 ## Delete folders

-Before you delete an email folder, you need to remove all the addresses in it.
+Before you delete an email folder, you must remove all the addresses in it.
 You do this in one of the following ways:

 * Delete the addresses.
 Click the name in the list, and click **Delete** in the **Email address properties** screen.